-$^{^{\}rm 4}$ U.S. Census Bureau, Census~2000, Summary File 1, Table P13.
+4 U.S. Census Bureau, 2010 Census.

 5 Because of their small numbers in the sample, persons identified as "other/unknown" in the OBTS file, as well as defendants identified as American Indian, were removed from the analysis.

-Hispanics made up the largest percentage of reported felony defendants in 2008 (41 percent), followed by whites (33 percent) and blacks (22 percent).
-Asian/Pacific Islanders (3 percent) represent only a small proportion of the 2008 felony arrest population.
-Blacks were arrested for felony-level offenses at rates significantly higher than their proportion in California's population.
-Conversely, Asian/Pacific Islanders and whites were arrested at low rates compared to their proportions in California's population.
-Hispanics were arrested at rates comparable to their proportion of the state's population.6
+For the remainder of the report we use the term "Asian" to refer to the broader category of Asian/Pacific Islanders.
+Hispanics made up the largest percentage of reported felony defendants in 2009 (41 percent), followed by whites (34 percent) and blacks (22 percent).
+Asians (3 percent) represent only a small proportion of the 2009 felony arrest population.

-Prior Criminal Record and Type of Offense Prior Criminal Record The OBTS file contains a field that identifies the type of prior record, if any, for each felony arrestee.
+Blacks were arrested for felony-level offenses at rates significantly higher than their proportion in California's population and Hispanics at rates slightly greater than their share of the population as a whole.
+Conversely, Asians and whites were arrested at low rates compared to their proportions in California's population.6 Prior Criminal Record and Type of Offense Prior Criminal Record The OBTS file contains a field that identifies the type of prior record, if any, for each felony arrestee.
 Information is limited to three categories: whether the arrestee has prior prison commitments, a "miscellaneous" prior record, or no prior record (figure 4).
 A miscellaneous prior record pertains to a defendant with a criminal record that does not include a prior prison commitment.
 Information was missing in the prior record field for a significant percentage of records (10 percent).
-For the records containing valid information, about two-thirds (67 percent) of felony arrestees had miscellaneous prior records while 13 percent had one or more prior prison commitments.
+For the records containing valid information, two-thirds (66 percent) of felony arrestees had miscellaneous prior records while 14 percent had one or more prior prison commitments.
 The remaining 20 percent of felony arrestees in the OBTS file had no identified prior records.
 In addition to these data limitations, as noted by the DOJ in its documentation of this data set, information on prior records is available only for those defendants who had a first arrest after August 1982.